 An immunocompromised patient may be particularly susceptible to this infection.
-“India, which has a huge burden of diabetes, is highly vulnerable to mucormycosis,’’ says Dr George M. Varghese, professor, department of infectious diseases at Christian Medical College, Vellore.
+“India, which has a huge burden of diabetes, is highly vulnerable to mucormycosis,’’ says Dr. George M. Varghese, professor, department of infectious diseases at Christian Medical College, Vellore.
 The country is home to about 70 million diabetics.
 “People with uncontrolled diabetes fall prey to the fungal infection as the neutrophil [relating to white blood cell] function in them gets affected,” explains Varghese.
-Diabetes provides a happy environment for the fungi.
-High sugar, free iron and acidic pH help the fungal spores of mucor sporulate and grow rapidly.
+Diabetes provides a happy environment for fungi.
+High sugar, free iron, and acidic pH help the fungal spores of mucor sporulate and grow rapidly.

 Among the other vulnerable groups are cancer and HIV patients and those receiving chemotherapy or immunosuppressive drugs.
 Victims of road accidents may also develop this infection, as the bad wounds get infected by fungi.
 Not that healthy people don’t catch the infection.
 Some of the patients diagnosed with kidney mucormycosis did not have any of the risk factors.
 Experts say that this is a unique clinical condition described from India.

-Mucormycosis is a condition of great concern as it is very life-threatening, says Dr Ameet Kishore of Indraprastha Apollo Hospitals, New Delhi.
+Mucormycosis is a condition of great concern as it is very life-threatening, says Dr. Ameet Kishore of Indraprastha Apollo Hospitals, New Delhi.
 “The mortality rate is very high in mucormycosis.
-Fifty per cent of patients can die if the infection is not controlled.
+Fifty percent of patients can die if the infection is not controlled.
 It is the most aggressive type of fungal sinusitis,” says Kishore.
 It spreads very rapidly.
 “The common sites of infection are the nose and the sinuses.
 From the sinuses, it can go into the eyes and cause blindness.
 Sometimes it goes to the brain and causes brain complications,” he says.

 The incidence of mucormycosis is significantly higher in developing countries like India.
 Mucorale fungus, which causes the infection, is abundant in our environment.
 “Inhaled spores of mucor are lodged in our sinuses and lungs.
 Whenever appropriate environment is available, the spores germinate and produce infections,” says Dr Atul K. Patel, chief consultant and director, infectious diseases clinic, Vedanta Institute of Medical Sciences, Ahmedabad.